 An inverted T or anchor lift is often the best choice for women with a considerable amount of sagging to the breasts.
 This type of surgical technique requires three incisions.
 Like the lollipop lift, one incision is made along the outer edge of the areola while another goes down to the crease.
 In addition to these incisions is a third incision along the inframammary fold, which is hidden in the crease of the breast or “underboob area.”
 Because of the extent of this surgery, the anchor lift results in the most significant amount of scarring and resembles (surprise!) an anchor.

 How long does it take for breast lift scars to heal?

 Breast lift incision scars vary from person to person in the amount of time they take to heal.
 This is largely due to genetics.
-Some people may heal relatively quickly while others might take a take quite a while.
+Some people may heal relatively quickly, while others might take quite a while.

 Incisions upon the breast area will remain red and potentially lumpy for about six weeks post-op.
 After six weeks, the incision site will start to develop a firm healing ridge.
 It will take another six months or so before this solid ridge begins to soften.
 For those with very fair or dark skin, it may take a year to two years for the scar to completely heal and reveal its final color.
 The scar may appear to be significantly darker, lighter, or even the same color as the surrounding skin.